FAQs

 • Private Pay.
 Emerald Care only accepts clients who can self-pay.
 There are other options to assist with paying for our services including Long-Term Care Insurance, Life Insurance, Annuities, and Reverse Mortgages.
 Call us and we can help you navigate these other options.

-• Medicare and Medicaid.Unfortunately, neither of these cover the cost of in-home services through a licensed personal care agency.
+• Medicare and Medicaid.
+Unfortunately, neither of these cover the cost of in-home services through a licensed personal care agency.

 Can I choose my own caregiver?

 We make every effort to align a caregiver with both the client and the services that are requested.
-We understand that continuity and one's familiarity with a caregiver is very important, and we make every effort to keep that relationship on-going; however, schedule or other restrictions sometimes makes it difficult to always guarantee.
+We understand that continuity and one's familiarity with a caregiver is very important, and we make every effort to keep that relationship on-going; however, schedule or other restrictions sometimes make it difficult to always guarantee.

 Are we able to change our services and schedule?